BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 **Note**

-> The number of unique notifiers per PD is limited to the number
+> The number of unique notifiers per PD, and thus the number of CCs
+> that can connect to a PD, is limited to the number
-> of bits in a machine word by the underlying seL4 Notification
+> of bits in a machine word by the underlying seL4 *Notification*
 > mechanism.
 This is expected to be sufficient for the
 > target application domains of the seL4 Core Platform.
 Should the
 > number of notifiers exceed this limit, a more complex protocol will
 > need to be specified that allows disambiguating a larger number of notifiers.

-### Attached Memory Region
+### Attached Memory Region {#amr}

 Memory regions may be attached to a communication channel.
 It is possible for multiple memory regions to be attached to a communication channel.

+**FIXME[Gernot]: I think we agreed that attached MRs are power-of-two sized and size-aligned.**

 Attached memory regions provided a way for the PD utilizing the communication channel to refer to a specific memory location.
-A memory reference is an efficient encoding that identifies a specific offset within an attached memory region.
+A **memory reference** is an efficient encoding that identifies a specific offset within an attached memory region.

 Normally an attached memory region will be mapped into both protection domains, however it is likely that the memory region will be mapped at different virtual address in each PD.
 Additionally, it could be mapped with different permissions.
 For example, it may be read-write in one PD, while read-only in the other.
-When an attached memory region is mapped into a PD the Platform provides suitable functions for converting between a pointer and a memory reference.
+When an attached memory region is mapped into a PD, the Platform provides suitable functions for converting between a pointer and a memory reference.

 It is important to note that raw pointers to virtual-memory addresses should never be passed between protection domains.

-A memory reference is specific to a given communication channel.
+A memory reference is bound to a given communication channel.
-Alternatively, a protection domain can use a memory reference to create a new memory reference that is valid for a different communication channel (assuming that the memory region
+Alternatively, a protection domain can use a memory reference to create a new memory reference that is valid for a different communication channel (assuming that the memory region is mapped into all PDs that reference it).

 **Note**

 > The seL4 Core Platform does not presently impose a structure
 > on a channel-attached memory region.
 We expect that future versions of
-> the specification will specify semantics for part of the shared region (headers).
+> the specification will specify semantics for parts of the shared region (headers).

 ### Protected Procedures {#pp}

 A protected procedure call (PPC) enables the caller PD to invoke a *protected procedure* residing in the callee PD.
-A PD that provides a protected procedure is referred to as a *server* PD.
+A PD that provides a protected procedure is referred to as a **server** PD.
-A PD that calls a protected procedure is referred to as a *client* PD.
+A PD that calls a protected procedure is referred to as a **client** PD.

-Transitive calls are possible, and as such a PD may be both a *client* and a *server*.
+Transitive calls are possible, and as such a PD may be both a client and a server.
 However the overall relationship between clients and server forms a directed, acyclic graph.
 It follows that a PD can not call itself, even indirectly.
 For example, `A calls B calls C` is valid, while `A calls B calls A` is not valid.

 A PD can have at most one protected procedure.
-Arguments ("opcode") passed through the call can be used to choose from different functionalities the callee may provide, according to a callee-defined protocol.
+Arguments ("opcode") passed through the call can be used to choose from different functionalities the server may provide, according to a server-defined protocol.

 The seL4 Core Platform provides a *static architecture*, where all PDs are determined at system build time.
 In such a system, the PPC call